CamDavidsonPilon/lifelines/docs/Examples.rst

 ################################################################
 Since the estimation of the coefficients in the Cox proportional hazard model is done using the Newton-Raphson algorithm, there is sometimes a problem with convergence.
 Here are some common symptoms and possible resolutions:

+ 0. First diagnostic: look for ``ConvergenceWarning`` in the output.
+Most often problems in convergence are the result of problems in the dataset.
+Lifelines has diagnostic checks it runs against the dataset before fitting and warnings are outputted to the user.

  1. ``delta contains nan value(s).
 Convergence halted.``: First try adding ``show_progress=True`` in the ``fit`` function.
 If the values in ``delta`` grow unboundedly, it's possible the ``step_size`` is too large.
 Try setting it to a small value (0.1-0.5).

  2. ``LinAlgError: Singular matrix``: This means that there is a linear combination in your dataset.
 That is, a column is equal to the linear combination of 1 or more other columns.
 Try to find the relationship by looking at the correlation matrix of your dataset.